microsoft/AirSim-NeurIPS2019-Drone-Racing/README.md

 	- Going through both open and closed issues in this repository might answer some of your questions.
 The search bar on top left can prove useful.
 	- [AirSim upstream API](https://microsoft.github.io/AirSim/docs/apis/) and [examples](https://github.com/microsoft/AirSim/tree/master/PythonClient) can also be of use.
 However, please note that the main AirSim repo's API is not used in the competition (there's some overlap and some differences), however is a good learning resource.

-## Submitting Results and Leaderboard
+## Submitting Results and Leaderboard - Qualification Round
 - For the qualification round, we have one race track for each tier.
 The relevant binaries (v1.0) are available for [linux](https://github.com/microsoft/AirSim-NeurIPS2019-Drone-Racing/releases/tag/v1.0-linux) and [windows](https://github.com/microsoft/AirSim-NeurIPS2019-Drone-Racing/releases/tag/v1.0-windows)
 	- Tier 1: This is in the Soccer Field environment.
 	THe race track is in the `Qual_Tier_1_and_Tier_3.pak` pakfile